-MISSISSIPPI SOYBEAN PROMOTION BOARD 2021-2022 FUNDED RESEARCH/EXTENSION PROJECTS
+2022-2023 FUNDED RESEARCH/EXTENSION PROJECTS MISSISSIPPI SOYBEAN PROMOTION BOARD TITLE: Management of Insect Pest in Mississippi Soybeans, 01-2022, \$16,884.
+PI: Don Cook, dcook@drec.msstate.edu MSU-ES/Delta Research & Extension Center Objective(s): To provide up to date information on insect management strategies/tools for soybean insect pests.
+This information will be used to keep recommendations delivered to growers current, by means of the Insect Control Guide for Agronomic Crops, presentations at grower meetings, blog posts, podcasts, and direct communication with growers and consultants.
+Also, studies on insect damage potential and threshold verification for new and/or uncommon insect pests will be conducted should the opportunity arise.

-TITLE: Management of Soybean Insect Pests, 01-2021, \$13,827 PI: Don Cook, dcook@drec.msstate.edu MSU-ES/DREC Objective(s): Provide up-to-date information on insect management strategies and tools for producers to use to combat soybean insect pests, and conduct studies to validate/verify insect damage potentials and thresholds for soybeans.
-Duration: Year 3 of 3 End Results: Identify and disseminate up-to-date information for producers and consultants to use to make the most informed decisions for managing/controlling soybean insect pests.
-TITLE: Investigating High Magnesium Soils and the Impacts on Soybean Production, 04-2021, \$36,206.
+Duration: Year 1 of 3 End Results: Identify and disseminate up-to-date information for producers and consultants to use to make the most informed decisions for managing/controlling soybean insect pests.
+TITLE: Fertility and Agronomic Resource Management Extension & Research for Soybeans (FARMERs) Program, 02-2022, \$119,421.

+PI: Corey Bryant, cjb777@msstate.edu, MSU-MAFES/Delta Research and Extension Center Objective(s): 1) validate and document fertility best management practices effectiveness at the field scale; 2) identify key nutrient management parameters adopted by some of the most productive soybean producers in Mississippi as well as parameters omitted by less productive soybean producers in Mississippi; and 3) guide and facilitate future soil fertility research through the FARMERs program.

+Duration: Year 1 of 3 End Results: It is estimated that revenue increases and/or savings could approach \$5,000,000/year through validating yield increasing practices or reducing unnecessary inputs.
+Additionally, Mississippi soybean producers will have the information necessary to implement the most recent soil fertility best management practices.

+TITLE: Investigating High Magnesium Soils and the Impacts on Soybean Production, 04-2022, \$15,782.

 PI: Dan Prevost/Southern Ag Services, Inc., dan@southernaginc.com, private firm Objective(s): The overall aim of this project is to determine the extent that high magnesium may be impacting soybean production and to improve our understanding and management of high magnesium soils.

-Duration: Year 2 of 2 End Results: Impact perspective is what magnesium levels limit yield?
-TITLE: Impacts of Cover Cropping System on Soybean Grain Yield, Soil Health, Forage Production, and Animal Performance, 06-2021, \$60,541 PI: Brett Rushing, brett.rushing@msstate.edu, MSU-MAFES/Coastal Plain Exp.
+Duration: Year 3 of 3 End Results: Impact perspective is what magnesium levels limit yield?
+TITLE: Impacts of Cover Cropping System on Soybean Grain Yield, Soil Health, Forage Production, and Animal Performance, 06-2022, \$69,252.

+PI: Brett Rushing, brett.rushing@msstate.edu, MSU-MAFES/Coastal Plain Exp.
 Station Objective(s): Determine the impact of integrated livestock cover crop systems on soybean growth and grain yield and monitor the change in soil physical, chemical, and biological properties during each phase of production while assessing the economic productivity throughout each phase of production.

-Duration: Year 1 of 3 End Results: Presentations at county Extension meetings, professional society meetings, short courses, grower meetings, etc. Additionally, appropriate data will be published in refereed journals, Extension publications, popular press, and social media accounts.
+Duration: Year 2 of 3 End Results: Presentations at county Extension meetings, professional society meetings, short courses, grower meetings, etc. Additionally, appropriate data will be published in refereed journals, Extension publications, popular press, and social media accounts.
 Finally, a master's thesis will be completed by the selected student.